-Our Tampa criminal record lawyers realize that if you have ever been arrested for a crime in Florida, you have a Florida criminal record.
-This means, even if the criminal charges were dropped or not filed by the State Attorney, you still have a Florida criminal background.
-Hiring an experienced Tampa criminal record attorney is crucial.
-A Florida criminal background can follow you forever and can have serious consequences on your future.
+At Anton Castro Law in Tampa, our criminal record lawyers realize that if you have ever been arrested for a crime in Florida, you have a criminal record.
+This means, even if the charges were dropped or not filed by the State Attorney, you still have a criminal background.
+Hiring an attorney experienced with criminal record law is crucial.
+A criminal background can follow you forever and can have serious consequences on your future.
 Fortunately, there is a solution to this problem.
-Under Florida law, you may be able to have your Florida criminal record sealed or your Florida criminal record expunged.
-The Tampa seal and expunge attorneys at Anton Castro Law can help.
+Under Florida law, you may be able to have your record sealed or expunged.

-Sealing or Expunging your Florida criminal record prevents most private employers from viewing your Florida criminal background.
-Under Florida Statute 943.045, when you seal your Florida criminal history record, the Florida criminal record is preserved, but it is inaccessible to the public.
-Once you seal your Florida criminal background, only people that have a legal right to your Florida record can access it.
-Once you expunge your Florida criminal history record, the Florida court orders the destruction of your Florida criminal record.
-Only the Florida Department of Law Enforcement keeps a copy of your Florida criminal record when it is expunged.
-Hiring the Tampa seal and expunge law firm of Anton Castro Law to assist you in this complex process is the first step in the right direction.
+Sealing or expunging your criminal record prevents most private employers from viewing your criminal background.
+Pursuant to Florida Statute 943.045, your criminal history record is preserved, but it is inaccessible to the public.
+Once you seal your criminal background, only people the proper legal authority can access it.
+Once you expunge your criminal record, the Florida court orders that it be destroyed.
+Only the Florida Department of Law Enforcement keeps a copy of your record when it is expunged.
+Hiring Anton Castro Law to assist you in this complex process is the first step in the right direction.

 Florida Criminal Record Sealing Requirements